 • commitment to study.

 • previous skills, experience and success.

-You should also be a member of the AAT and will need to pay the AAT membership fee.
-(Runshaw College will collect your AAT membership fee).
+You should also be a member of the AAT and will need to pay the annual AAT membership fee at a charge of £90 (price correct May 2017).
+Runshaw College will collect your AAT membership fee.

 Please Note: The AAT has clear, transparent guidelines for potential students who have faced bankruptcy, have a criminal conviction or have arrangements with creditors.
 If these circumstances apply to you, please visit the AAT website at www.aat.org.uk for more information.
 Bankruptcy (also Debt Relief Orders)/entering into an arrangement with creditors/having an unspent criminal conviction/being found guilty of a civil offence/having a County Court Judgement, is not necessarily a bar to AAT membership, but the AAT need to be sure of the suitability of students to maintain public confidence in the accountancy profession.